In Him Ministries:

 And Galatians 6:15 says, “For neither circumcision counts for anything, nor uncircumcision, but a new creation.”

 Our ethnicity doesn’t matter!
-Our gender and skin color doesn’t matter either.
-The only thing that matters is how we respond to the gospel.
+Our gender and skin color don’t matter either.
+The only thing that does matter is how we respond to the gospel.
 We can only be justified and redeemed when we make Jesus Christ the Lord and Savior of our lives.

 A remnant from the Gentiles comes to faith.